dawidmucha/cihyfun/README.md

 - [x] make slider
 - [x] turn `xkcdMap` from ordered list to flexbox
 - [x] remember settings after a page refresh
+- [x] display comic

+# :(
+- [ ] ~~FIX ISSUE WHERE COMIC SCROLL IS AFFECTED BY NAVBAR BACKGROUND~~ I haven't found the solution for my problemy so i made the gradient oval rather than linear